snakypy/zshpower/CONTRIBUTING.rst

     $ docker run --rm -it zshpower:<version>

-3 - Run the "docker.sh" script to create the ZSHPower configurations:
+3 - Run the command to create the ZSHPower configurations:

-    $ ./docker.sh
+    $ zshpower init [--omz]

 Appear in credits
 ------------------